What is the Compassionate Release Program at the Bureau of Prisons?

 - The Regional Director grants your appeal or affirms the Warden’s decision;

 - If the Regional Director affirms the Warden’s decision, the inmate has 30 days to file an appeal;

 - The General Counsel for the BOP or the BOP Director then makes a final decision on the inmate’s request.

-Once the BOP rejects your final appeal, you can file a motion with the court.
-Your motion must be filed in the same federal district where you were sentenced and will usually go in front of the same judge who imposed the sentence.
+Once the BOP rejects an inmate’s final appeal, the inmate can file a motion with the court.
+Whether you are filing your motion after 30 days or after exhausting your administrative remedies, your motion must be filed in the same federal district where you were sentenced and will usually go in front of the same judge who imposed the sentence.

 How can I win my Motion for Compassionate Release?